-The Finnish brand was founded in 1834 and has worked on very large projects like the 82-metre ALFA NERO, the 106-metre BLACK PEARL, and the 84-metre SAVANNAH.
+The Finnish brand was founded in 1834 and has worked on very large projects like the 82-meter ALFA NERO, the 106-meter BLACK PEARL, and the 84-meter SAVANNAH.

 Wärtsilä is therefore not to be underestimated, and their experience in the energy sector makes their engines extremely efficient and highly innovative.

 In addition to traditional diesel and gas engines, Wärtsilä also manufactures propellers, marine control systems, and water management solutions.